-This type of acne can also be found underneath the chin and even onto the neck, and even down near your groin.
+This type of acne can also be found underneath the chin, onto the neck, and even down near your groin.

 If the blemishes are camping out on your chin or jawline exclusively, they are likely hidden pimples caused by too much sebum in these areas which could actually be due to hormonal fluctuations.

 The most common affected area for adult women to find a painful hidden pimple lump is along the jawline.